Roman32/Tutorial/README.md

 ## Contributions
 Please list who did what for each part of the project, and if anyone [pair programmed](http://en.wikipedia.org/wiki/Pair_programming) in this section.

-* Roman: Worked on Ruby page. wrot setions: Introduction, data types and variables,math and logical operators, and classes.
+* Roman: Worked on Ruby page. wrote setions: Introduction, data types and variables,math and logical operators, and classes.
 Also set up the css for ruby page, and found the images used on it.

 * Sina: Wrote "header" partial.
 Wrote HTML/CSS page, along with the examples that it had.